volusion/element/content/tutorials/proptypes.md

 ![Edit Block](editBlock.png)

-Press the edit button and you'll be able to see the form generated by the config schema we've been working with.
+Click the **Edit** button to see the form generated by the config schema we've been working with.

 ![Block Config Form](blockConfigForm.png)

 Use the Preview button to test changes made to the Dark Mode Hours.

 Changes made to the block config in Site Designer to the `darkStart` and `darkEnd` fields will not update the block in real time.
-This is because our `isDarkMode` logic above is triggered one time when the block is rendered, but is not tied to a React lifecycle event such as `componentDidUpdate`.
+This is because our `isDarkMode` logic is triggered one time when the block is rendered, but is not tied to a React lifecycle event such as `componentDidUpdate`.
 You may preview the theme to see the changes.